Skip to navigation Skip to content

 • Select Confirm

-• Complete the DOC, deleting unnecessary text and recording the reasons for the update
+• Delete unnecessary text and record the reasons for the update, then complete the DOC

 • Complete the review/ activity